Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 University of Oxford

-Principal Investigators: Dr Anna White, Dr John Doig,
+Principal Investigators: Dr Anna White and Dr John Doig,

 Research Team: Margie Duncan, Lynn Ryan, Diabetic Nursing Team, Angela Gilmour, Elaine Wilson